Skip to Content

 Rougher Crowd

-The crowd tends to be a bit seedier downtown as well.
-Street performers are commonly showing an abundance of skin or holding obscene signs.
+Street performers commonly show an abundance of skin or hold obscene signs.
 Not the type of place I’d bring kids.

-Additionally, there’s a prevalent homeless population that can make some feel uncomfortable, but they rarely cause trouble.
+There’s also a prevalent homeless population that can make some feel uncomfortable, but they rarely cause trouble.

-Slightly More Restrictive Open Container Laws
+Restrictive Open Container Laws

-Downtown has different alcohol and open container laws than the Strip.
-Yes, you can drink out in the open on Fremont Street, but your drink has to be in a plastic cup and be purchased from a casino bar.
-Unlike the Strip, you are unable to purchase canned/bottled drinks at the convenience store and crack them open.
+Yes, you can drink out in the open on Fremont Street, but your drink must be in a plastic cup and purchased from a casino bar.
+You can’t purchase canned/bottled drinks at the convenience store and crack them open.

 Ultimately, the pros outweigh the cons for this guy.
 Staying on Fremont Street and visiting the Strip instead of vice versa is one of the better swaperoos I’ve made.